-Anyway, Doug made it to the bar.
-Everyone sang Rocky Top.
+Everyone sang “Rocky Top.”
 Vols won.
 Since the latter is fairly unusual these days, somebody should put up a plaque.

 As mentioned in our last Chicago-based post, the Columbia Yacht Club is next to our marina, with a repurposed ice-breaking ferry—the MV Abegweit—as a clubhouse.
 We surmised that the club likely would be far too high-society to allow the likes of us on board.
 Turns out the folks over there are pretty decent.
 Paul and Suzanne—a super-duper nice couple who race sailboats and just bought a Loop boat in preparation for their own adventure—are CYC members who read our post and invited us to tour the Abby, as she is known to those in the know.
 Of course we accepted the offer.
 The Abby is way cool, with awesome views.